openstack/training-guides/doc/upstream-training/upstream-details.rst

 * A week before Day 1: choice of a contribution, via email, with each participant
 * Day 1: How OpenStack is made
-* Day 1: Learn and practice git, gerrit, IRC
+* Day 1: Learn and practice Git, Gerrit, IRC

 * Day 2: The theory of contribution
 * Day 2: Lego contribution simulation